Marty Schottenheimer

 Marty Schottenheimer Coaching Tree

 Before he was a head coach, Schottenheimer served as an assistant coach for Bill Arnsparger, John McVay, Monte Clark, and Sam Rutigliano.
 Five of these years were spent on Rutigliano's coaching staff.
 During his time as head coach, twelve assistant coaches, (Bill Cowher, Lindy Infante, Marc Trestman, Tony Dungy, Bruce Arians, Herman Edwards, Mike McCarthy, Gunther Cunningham, Hue Jackson, Tony Sparano, Cam Cameron, and Rob Chudzinski) on his coaching staff were hired as head coaches across the league.
-His coaching tree has combined for a record of 699-580-5 in the regular season and 40-39 in the playoffs during their eighty-one seasons as head coach after serving on his coaching staffs.
+His coaching tree has combined for a record of 702-584-5 in the regular season and 40-39 in the playoffs during their eighty-two seasons as head coach after serving on his coaching staffs.
 The coaching tree has combined for four championships, most recently in 2020 by the Tampa Bay Buccaneers, led by Bruce Arians.

 Playing Career